Shafie247/PaymentIntentsIntegration/README.md

 Project:
-Shafie's stripe intergration for the payments intent API using Node and React.
-Overall purpose is to generate a friction report on the documentation + journey of building a custom intergration.
+Custom integration for Stripes PaymentIntents API using Node and React.
+Overall purpose is to generate a friction report on the documentation provided and the journey of building a custom integration.

 Goals:
 1. Create a PaymentIntent on the server